-1. Introduction
+1 Introduction

-Web-enabled service-oriented computing is becoming the prominent paradigm for distributed computing and ecommerce, creating significant opportunities for a variety of providers to develop value-added services by specifying new Web services or by combining already existing ones.
-These services are self-contained, Web influenced programming entities capable not only of performing business activities on their own, but also possessing the ability to engage other Web services in order to complete higher-order business transactions.
-Therefore, Web services can be considered as a special category of telematic services (new telecommunications services), that although they have several unique characteristics, they remain geographically distributed entities (actually an encapsulation of a number of cooperating entities distributed over a geographical environment) providing a number of people Dr. Constantine A. Papandreou Hellenic Telecom.
-Organisation (OTE) and University of Piraeus, Greece

-(users, subscribers) a predefined, carefully selected, set of capabilities / facilities regarding the integrated coverage of a (possibly) wide range of information and communication needs, utilising the resources of (existing and future) telecommunication networks [1].
+Web-enabled service-oriented computing is becoming the prominent paradigm for distributed computing and e-commerce, creating significant opportunities for a variety of providers to develop value-added services by specifying new Web services or by combining already existing ones.
+These services are selfcontained, Web influenced programming entities capable not only of performing business activities on their own, but also possessing the ability to engage other Web services in order to complete higher-order business transactions.
+Therefore, Web services can be considered as a special category of telematic services (new telecommunications services), that although they have several unique characteristics, they remain geographically distributed entities (actually an encapsulation of a number of cooperating entities distributed over a geographical environment) providing a number of people (users, subscribers) a predefined, carefully selected, set of capabilities / facilities regarding the integrated coverage of a (possibly) wide range of information and communication needs, utilising the resources of (existing and future) telecommunication networks [1].